degero/nginx-proxy-samples/README.md

 ## Introduction

-Helper scripts, templates and docker compose to quickly wire up a dockerized nginx proxy using jwilder nginx-proxy container
+Helper scripts, templates and docker compose to quickly wire up a dockerized nginx proxy using jwilder nginx-proxy containergit

-## Docker compose

-- nginx-proxy/docker-compose.yaml -

 ## Powershell

-- nginx-proxy/nginx-proxy-letsencrypt.ps1 - docker run of nginx-proxy and letsencrypt companion running on 80:443 (built by jwilder)
+- nginx-proxy/nginx-proxy-letsencrypt.ps1 - docker run of nginx-proxy and docker-letsencrypt-nginx-proxy-companion running on 80:443 (built by jwilder)
   -- Args: email (email of target hostname to recieve letencrypt notifications)

 - nginx-proxy/nginx-proxied-sample.ps1 - sample docker run to launch proxied container on a hostname (expects EXPOSE 80 on containers)

+## Docker compose

+- nginx-proxy/docker-compose.yaml - runs nginx-proxy and docker-letsencrypt-nginx-proxy-companion

 ## nginx